dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 Whether the task should fail if the uploaded APK specifies a version code that has already been used.
 Default value: **true**

     failOnApkUpgradeVersionConflict = false

+###### Deobfuscation File Upload

+Whether the obfuscation file should be uploaded or not.
+Default value: **false**

+###### Deobfuscation File Path

+The path to the deobfuscation file.
+Default value: '/build/outputs/bundle/release/mapping.txt'

+    deobfuscationFilePath = /path/to/deobfuscation/file

 #### Promote from Internal to Alpha